-WARNING! – RACCOONS ARE A RABIES VECTOR SPECIES.
+WARNING! – Raccoons can contract rabies.
 Do not touch a raccoon until you have spoken Greenwood Wildlife.

 If you have found an injured or sick adult raccoon, call your local Animal Control Officer or Greenwood Wildlife (303) 823-8455.
 If you are having issues with a nuisance raccoon, visit our humane solutions page.